-This report markets the start of what we hope will evolve into a substantial record of supply chain statistics tracking progress on the delivery of the UKs 2030 and 2050 target.
+This report marks the second edition of what we hope will evolve into a substantial record of supply chain statistics tracking progress on the delivery of the UK's 2030 and 2050 targets.
 We want to ensure this starts a conversation around how we bridge the gap between projected delivery and actual figures, and the journey we need to go on to drive investment into the manufacturing supply chain.
 We know planning is central to the Labour's 2030 clean energy mission and as a supply chain we will continue to contribute our trends work into Mission Control.
 Working also through the UK Electricity Products Supply Chain Council we hope to collaborate with other Trade Associations in the sector to collate data and develop much clearer understanding of the whole supply chain today.